Search WSPS.CA

 Learn More

-The MLTSD inspection initiatives focus on sector-specific hazards, and are designed to raise awareness and increase compliance with health and safety legislation.
-During an inspection, inspectors focus on specific sectors, workplace areas or activities in which the targeted hazards may be present.
+The MLITSD inspection initiatives focus on high sector-specific hazards, and are designed to raise awareness and increase compliance with health and safety legislation.
+During an inspection, inspectors focus on specific sectors, workplace areas or high activities in which the targeted hazards may be present.

 Learn More

-Where can I obtain Health and Safety at Work – Prevention Starts Here Poster?
+Where can I obtain the Health and Safety at Work – Prevention Starts Here Poster?

-The Health and Safety at Work – Prevention Starts Here poster highlights worker and employer rights and responsibilities for health and safety in the workplace, and is available in English, French and 15 other languages.
-Its posting is mandatory and it must be displayed in English as well as the language most frequently spoken in the workplace.
+The Health and Safety at Work – Prevention Starts Here poster highlights worker, supervisor and employer rights and responsibilities for health and safety in the workplace, and is available in English, French and 19 other languages.
+Its posting is mandatory and it must be displayed in English as well as the majority language of the workplace.

 Download your free copy from the MLTDS's website.

-Am I required to post a copy of Health and Safety Policy?
+Am I required to post a copy of our company’s Health and Safety Policy?

-Learn about the different elements of a health and safety policy and visit the MLTSD's website for writing guidance.
+Learn about the different elements of a health and safety policy and visit the MLITSD's website for writing guidance.

-How do I obtain copy of the Occupational Health & Safety Act?
+How do I obtain A copy of the Occupational Health & Safety Act?

 You can purchase the "Pocket Ontario OH&S Act & Regulations" book from WSPS.
 Copies can also be ordered from ServiceOntario Publications (type green book in the search box) or by calling 1 800-668-9938.
 Alternatively, you can print a copy from the internet.
 Be sure to choose the publication number- specific to your business sector to ensure that proper regulations are included.